Many small businesses are missing out on the huge potential within Google Business Profile.

 - In about 5 days, you are going to receive a postcard in the mail with a code.

 - Follow the instructions on the postcard to verify your listing.

-- Once you confirm your listing, you can access the full benefits of Google My Business.
+- Once you confirm your listing, you can access the full benefits of Google Business Profile.